Series B

 What if I can't raise a Series B?

-The fallback is an extension round, a bridge convertible, or a recap.
-Carta's 2025 data shows the share of Series A companies graduating to B has thinned, with median time A-to-B extending to roughly 2.5 years.
-Companies that stall often pivot to capital efficiency and run for cash flow rather than the next priced round.
+The fallback is an extension round, a bridge convertible, or a recapitalization.
+Companies that stall on the path to Series B often pivot to capital efficiency and run for cash flow rather than chase the next priced round.
+The Series A-to-B gap has stretched in recent years, so a slow path is not automatically a failed path.